-Some of the main benefits of refinancing a PACE loan include;
+Some of the main benefits of refinancing a PACE loan include:

 - Allows you to pay your loan faster: If you get better terms, you could be able to pay your loan within a shorter term.
 This allows you to get out of debt faster.

-- Might help you to pay less in the long run: If you refinance with a loan that attracts less interest rate, you’ll probably end up paying less by the end of the loans period.
+- Might help you to pay less in the long run: If you refinance with a loan that attracts less interest rate, you’ll probably end up paying less by the end of the loan period.

 - It eases the repayment burden: by consolidating your loans, you get to pay one big loan that you can monitor.
 This helps you reduce the burden of having to deal with several small loans that might be hectic.